LSE-58847-2526/MY499_Dissertation/README.md

 # Seeing Themselves on the Ballot

-Replication data and R code for the MSc dissertation *"Seeing themselves on the ballot"* (MY499, MSc in Social Research Methods, Department of Methodology, London School of Economics and Political Science).
+Replication data and R code for the MSc dissertation *"Seeing themselves on the
+ballot: Young candidates and youth turnout after an electoral reform in Paraguay"* (MY499, MSc in Social Research Methods, Department of Methodology, London School of Economics and Political Science).

 ## Overview

-The project examines whether the visibility of young candidates on the ballot affects youth voter turnout, using Paraguayan municipal elections.
-The empirical strategy exploits the 2019 electoral reform (Law No. 6318/2019), which introduced preferential voting with electronic machines that display each council candidate's name, number and photograph.
-Candidate characteristics such as age therefore became observable at the moment of vote choice only after the reform.
+This project studies whether the relationship between the supply of young municipal council candidates and youth turnout changed after Paraguay's 2019 electoral reform (Law No. 6318/2019), which let voters cast preferential votes
+for individual candidates.

-The main analysis compares the pre-reform (2015) and post-reform (2021) municipal elections at the district level, using a fixed-effects specification with an interaction between the young-candidate share and the post-reform period.
-Robustness and placebo checks use a pre-reform window (2006–2010) and the mayoral contest, which the reform did not change.
+Using district-level electoral records, it compares the pre-reform (2015) and post-reform (2021) municipal elections, with placebo checks on a pre-reform window (2006–2010) and the mayoral contest.

-*Note: the code in this repository is provided for transparency and reproducibility.
-It is not part of the assessed submission.*
+*Note: the code in this repository is provided for transparency and reproducibility.*

 ## Repository structure